 14 – 25

 A new, tenth subunit of TFIIH is responsible for the DNA repair syndrome trichothiodystrophy group A and stabilizes TFIIH.

 Giglia-Mari G.; Coin F.; Ranish J.A.; Hoogstraten D.; Theil A.; Wijgers N.; Jaspers N.G.J.; Raams A.; Argentini M.; van der Spek P.J.; Botta E.; Stefanini M.; Egly J.-M.; Aebersold R.; Hoeijmakers J.H.J.; Vermeulen W.;

 Nat.
 Genet.
 36:714-719(2004)

-Cited for: NUCLEOTIDE SEQUENCE [MRNA]; VARIANT PRO-21; MASS SPECTROMETRY; SUBCELLULAR LOCATION; FUNCTION; INTERACTION WITH THE TFIIH COMPLEX;
+Cited for: NUCLEOTIDE SEQUENCE [MRNA]; VARIANT TTD3 PRO-21; IDENTIFICATION BY MASS SPECTROMETRY; SUBCELLULAR LOCATION; FUNCTION; INTERACTION WITH THE TFIIH COMPLEX; INVOLVEMENT IN TTD3;

 Any medical or genetic information present in this entry is provided for research, educational and informational purposes only.
 They are not in any way intended to be used as a substitute for professional medical advice, diagnostic, treatment or care.